teonite/inspectr-cli/README.md

-# Quick start

-- Add `inspectr.json` to your project root directory.
-Example:

-    ```
-    {
-      "project_name": "My Project",

-      "reporters": [
-        {
-          "type": "jasmine",
-          "command": "karma start karma.conf.js --single-run"
-        },
-        {
-          "type": "mocha",
-          "command": "karma start karma.conf.js --single-run"
-        }
-      ]
-    }
-    ```

-- Add Dashboard connector file - `.inspectr_connector.json` in your home directory.
-Example:

-    ```
-    {
-        "rethinkdb_host": "localhost",
-        "rethinkdb_port": 28015,
-        "rethinkdb_db": "inspectr", //do not change this value
-        "reports_table": "reports", //do not change this value
-        "reports_history_table": "reports_history" // do not change this value
-    }
-    ```

-- Install inspectr to Your Venv

-    `pip install inspectr`

-- Test your project!
-Run `inspectr` command in your project root directory

 # InspectR CLI Overview

 Inspectr gives you insight into quality of your code at a glance.
 It supports variety of code quality tools.
+When you add `inspectr.json` file to your project directory and use command `inspectr` reports will be created and save in RethinkDB (so to use this command you need running RethinkDB).
+The reports will be able in [inspectr-dashboard](https://git.teonite.net/inspectr/inspectr-dashboard).

 Those are the ones supported now, more under way:

 * flake8 python linter
 * python unittests